DNnate/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

             - FCoE typically requires 🧠10 Gbps Ethernet in order to support the Fibre Channel protocol.
             - FCoE used to encapsulate Fibre Channel over Ethernet networks
             - with this technology, FCoE operates at Layer 2, but the Fibre Channel operates as a Network layer (OSI layer 3) protocol, replacing IP as the payload of a standard Ethernet network.
 So FCoE often relies on an underlying Layer 3 infrastructure (such as IP) to handle network routing and management tasks.
         - 🔴**Internet Small Computer Sysetms Interface (iSCSI)**: operating at 🧠Network Layer (OSI layer 3), iSCSI is a network storage standard based on IP, used to enable location-independent file storage, transmission, and retrieval over LAN, WAN, or public internet connections.
 It encapsulates SCSI commands and responses within TCP/IP packets, which means it operates over IP networks at the transport layer (Layer 4) but leverages the network's Layer 3 capabilities for addressing and routing. iSCSI is a converged protocol that allows location-independent file services over traditional network technologies.
-It costs less than traditional Fibre Channel.
+It costs less than traditional Fibre Channel. iSCSI is a converged protocol that supports SCSI storage access via Ethernet.
         - 🔴**Multiprotocol Label Switching (MPLS)**: a WAN protocol that operates at both layer 2 and 3 and does label switching; MPLS is a high-throughput/high-performance network technology that directs data across a network based on 🧠short path labels rather than longer network addresses.
 It requires the first router in the path to determine the full path the packet will travel, removing the need for other routers in the path to make independent determinations.
 MPLS (Multiprotocol Label Switching) is a high-throughput, high-performance network technology that directs data across a network based on short path labels rather than longer network addresses.
 It uses encapsulation to handle a wide range of protocols.
 This technique saves significant time over traditional IP-based routing processes, which can be quite complex.
         - 🔴**Voice over Internet Protocol (VoIP)**: a tunneling mechanism that encapsulates audio, video, and other data into IP packets to support voice calls and multimedia collab
             - VoIP is considered a converged protocol because it combines audio and video encapsulation technology (operating as application layer protocols) with the protocol stack of TCP/IP
         - 🔴**Infini Band Over Ethernet**: a network protocol that allows remote direct memory access (RDMA) over ethernet network.
 It is a low-latency high throughput networking technology commonly used in high-performance computing (HPC), data centers, and enterprise environments.
 Supports speeds of up to 🧠200Gbps per link.
         - 🔴**Compute Express Link (CXL)**: is an open standard interconnect designed to improve communication between CPUs and other high-speed devices such as accelerators, memory expanders, and smart I/O devices.
 It is used for high-speed, high-capacity CPU-to-Device and CPU-to-Memory connections.
+CXL is Compute Express Link, often used to interconnect memory, CPUs, and accelerators.

 - 4.1.6 Micro-segmentation:
-- **Micro-Segmentation**: involves creating fine-grained, policy-driven segments that can isolate individual workloads or devices.
+- 📁**Micro-Segmentation**: involves creating fine-grained, policy-driven segments that can isolate individual workloads or devices.
 It takes the concept of logical segmentation to a more granular level.
 The small segments contain specific workload or functionally similar or identical nodes.
 It limits scope of breach and lateral movement.
+Micro-segmentation is used to logically separate systems and services by defining boundaries between them.
+This is often part of a zero trust architecture including the use of on-demand access to services.
 Cisco Trsutsec is an example of Micro segmentation.
      - Microsegmentation can be implemented using internal segmentation firewalls (ISFWs),
      - transactions between zones are filtered, and
      - it can be implemented with virtual systems and virtual networks. (e.g., Software Defined Networks (SDN), Virtual eXtensible Local Area Network (VXLAN),Encapsulation, Software-Defined Wide Area Network (SD-WAN))
-    - **Software-defined networks (SDN)**:
+    - ❄️**Software-defined networks (SDN)**:
         - SDN is a broad range of techniques enabling network management, routing, forwarding, and control functions to be directed by software
         - SDN is effectively network virtualization, and separates the infrastructure layer (aka the data or forwarding plane) - hardware and hardware-based settings, from the control layer - network services of data transmission management
         - Software-defined networking (SDN) is a converged protocol that allows virtualization concepts and practices to be applied to networks.
+        - Software-defined networking (SDN) uses code to configure and control the network.
+This allows for agile, programmatic control and configuration as needed from a central control point. ❗SD-WAN provides the same sort of control for wide area network links
         - SDN introduces a centralized controller that manages the network infrastructure and allows for dynamic and programmable network configurations.
 While SDN offers advantages in terms of flexibility and automation, it also 🧠expands the attack surface of the network.
 With SDN, there is a single point of control that, if compromised, can have a significant impact on the entire network.
             - NOTE: the 👘**control plane**: uses protocols to decide where to send traffic, The control plane receives instructions and sends them to the network.
 The 👘**data plane**: includes rules that decide whether traffic will be forwarded.
 The 👘**application plane** of a software-defined network (SDN) is where applications run that use application programming interfaces (APIs) to communicate with the SDN about needed resources.
         - typically ABAC-based.
 A software-defined network (SDN) typically uses an attribute-based access control (ABAC) model.
         - an SDN solution provides the option to handle traffic routing using simpler network devices that accept instructions from the SDN controller
         - SDN offers a network design that is directly programmable from a central location, is flexible, vendor neutral, and based on open standards
         - Allows org to mix/match hardware
-    - **Virtual extensible local area network (VXLAN)**:
+    - ❄️**Virtual extensible local area network (VXLAN)**:
         - an encapsulation protocol that enables VLANs to be stretched across subnets and geographic distances
         - VLANs allow network admins to use switches to create software-based LAN segments that can be defined based on factors other than physical location
         - VXLAN is an encapsulation protocol that enables switch-created network segments (i.e., VLANs) to be stretched across subnets and geographic distances.